 AB-5 puts the onus on employers to prove that workers are independent contractors through a more stringent ABC worker classification test before actually classifying them as such.

+And what does that mean for having contractors on your crew?
+Let’s just say it’s unlikely you’ll be paying flat day rates anytime soon.
 After all, what is day rate pay if no one on your crew is eligible to receive it?

-AB-5 only applies to California, but contractors face similar worker classification tests in other states.
+AB-5 applies only to California, but contractors face similar worker classification tests in other states.
 To learn more, check out our complete list of worker classification tests by state.

 Beyond general labor laws like AB-5, day rates in film production are also influenced by other, industry-specific forces.
 Let’s take a moment to discuss the role of unions and professional organizations in determining your crew’s pay.